Director and Poet-In-Chief

 Youth Empowerment Team

-Youth Empowerment Manager
+Youth Curriculum and Empowerment Manager

 During the last 10 years, Tathali has been working in diverse capacities at the intersection of two worlds: Food and Education!
 Her professional experience in these years has been shaped by her interest and passion in sustainability education, garden-based learning, science education, and food studies.